Weekends & Short Breaks

 Northumberland

-Parking: There is parking available at the accommodation.
+NE48 2HRParking: There is free parking available at the accommodation.

 Finish Time: We aim to finish on the final day between 1pm and 3pm - the exact finish time may depend on the planned/chosen activity, group dynamic, weather conditions, whether the group chooses to grab a coffee or lunch together during/after, etc. If you’ve travelled via public transport, please ensure you book onward travel accordingly (i.e. an open return ticket), to allow for flexibility.